QTc Prolongation in Children: Causes, Formulas, and Clinical Decision-Making

 Genotype-Phenotype Correlations

-LQT1 (KCNQ1, ~40-45%): Most common subtype.
-Arrhythmias triggered by adrenergic stimulation, particularly strenuous exercise (especially swimming) and emotional stress.
-Beta-blockers are highly effective (>95% reduction in adverse events).
-Left cardiac sympathetic denervation (LCSD) is particularly effective.
-ICD rarely needed for primary prevention.
+LQT1 KCNQ1, ~40-45% Adrenergic stimulation, strenuous exercise (especially swimming), emotional stress Beta-blockers highly effective (>95% reduction in adverse events); left cardiac sympathetic denervation (LCSD) particularly effective; ICD rarely needed for primary prevention [10,12]

-LQT3 (SCN5A, ~5-10%): Events typically occur at rest or during sleep, often bradycardia-dependent.
-Beta-blockers are less effective.
-Sodium channel blockers (mexiletine, ranolazine, flecainide) shorten QTc and reduce recurrent arrhythmias.
-Consider home AED and bedroom sharing for sleep protection.
+LQT3 SCN5A, ~5-10% Rest or sleep, often bradycardia-dependent Beta-blockers less effective; sodium channel blockers (mexiletine, ranolazine, flecainide) shorten QTc and reduce recurrence; consider home AED and bedroom sharing [10,12]

 Management of Congenital LQTS